 The unique amber sound of the Orchestra has originated in a unique place at the Baltic Sea – in Liepāja.

-Gintaras Rinkevicius is one of the most outstanding conductors in Lithuania, a National Prize winner and a professor at the Lithuanian Academy of Music and Theatre.
+Gintaras Rinkevičius is one of the most outstanding conductors in Lithuania, a National Prize winner and a professor at the Lithuanian Academy of Music and Theatre.
 He is the founder of the Lithuanian State Symphony Orchestra, its artistic leader and chief conductor.
-1996 to 2003 Rinkevicius was the artistic leader and chief conductor of the Latvian National Opera, and between 2007 and 2009 he was the chief guest conductor.
-Currently Rinkevicius is the chief conductor and artistic leader of the Novosibirsk Academic Symphony Orchestra.
+1996 to 2003 Rinkevičius was the artistic leader and chief conductor of the Latvian National Opera, and between 2007 and 2009 he was the chief guest conductor.
+Rinkevičius was the chief conductor and artistic leader of the Novosibirsk Academic Symphony Orchestra.
 A winner at three international competitions, he is invited to conduct outstanding orchestras and has had performances with world famous performers at the most prestigious concert halls.
 Since 2017 Rinkevicius is chief conductor and art director of Liepaja Symphony Orchestra.

 Since the establishment of the Lithuanian State Symphony Orchestra in 1988 Rinkevicius has been its artistic director and chief conductor.
 The conductor has prepared most of his large repertoire of symphonic music with the orchestra.
 He has conducted all symphonies by Beethoven, Brahms, Mahler, Shostakovich, and has led many premieres.